openiddict/openiddict-documentation/guides/contributing-a-new-web-provider.md

 > [!NOTE]
 > Some providers use a multitenant configuration that relies on a subdomain, a custom domain or a virtual path to discriminate tenant instances.
-> If the provider you want to support requires adding a dynamic part in one of its URLs, a `<Setting>` node MUST be added under `<Provider>` to
+> If the provider you want to support requires adding a dynamic part in one of its URIs, a `<Setting>` node MUST be added under `<Provider>` to
 > store the tenant name.
-Once added, the URLs can include a placeholder of the same name:
+Once added, the URIs can include a placeholder of the same name:
 >
 > ```xml
 > <Provider Name="Zendesk">
 >   <!--
 >     Note: Zendesk is a multitenant provider that relies on subdomains to identify instances.
->     As such, the following URLs all include a {tenant} placeholder that will be dynamically
+>     As such, the following URIs all include a {tenant} placeholder that will be dynamically
 >     replaced by OpenIddict at runtime by the tenant configured in the Zendesk settings.
 >   -->
 >